Post-award Grant Handbook

 d.
 Purchasing Methods

 - Purchasing Cards - The most efficient method of making purchases from vendors is to use a College Purchasing Card.
 To obtain a Purchasing Card (P-card), please read the program details here.
-As a PI with a federal award, or an Administrative Assistant who makes purchases using federal funds, your single purchase limit will be set to $3,000.
-Purchases above that amount will require a Request for Purchase via the Works platform; a table of specific requirements is available above.
+Please see Section C above regarding limits and making purchases with a P-card.
 Before signing off on the P-card expense, be sure that you document why the expense is allocable to the award, both on the back-up documentation and in the Works platform.

 - Reimbursements - Do not pay out-of-pocket for services.
 The departmental Administrative Coordinator will help complete and submit a request for reimbursement of out-of-pocket material expenditures.
 There must be sufficient documentation that procurement policies have been followed.
 See table of requirements above.
 Making purchases without following procurement policies will put your reimbursement at risk.
 Further, original itemized receipts are required and the reimbursement request must be submitted to the Business Office within 60 days of incurring the expense.
 More information is available here.